 Introduction to Actuarial and Financial Mathematical Methods

 This self-contained module for independent study covers the subjects most often needed by non-mathematics graduates, such as fundamental calculus, linear algebra, probability, and basic numerical methods.
-The easily-understandable text of Mathematical Methods for Actuarial and Financial Self-Study features examples, motivations, and lots of practice from a large number of end-of-chapter questions.
+The easily-understandable text of Introduction to Actuarial and Mathematical Methods features examples, motivations, and lots of practice from a large number of end-of-chapter questions.
 Questions range from short calculations to large project-based assignments, all designed to promote independent thinking and the application of mathematical ideas.
 Model solutions are included.

-The intuitive organization of Mathematical Methods for Actuarial and Financial Self-Study maximizes its usefulness as a means of self-study and as a reference source.
+The intuitive organization of Introduction to Actuarial and Mathematical Methods maximizes its usefulness as a means of self-study and as a reference source.
 Financial concepts and terminology introduce every mathematical concept and theory.
-For readers with diverse backgrounds entering programs of the Institute and Faculty of Actuaries, the Society of Actuaries, and the CFA Institute, Mathematical Methods for Actuarial and Financial Self-Study can provide a consistency of mathematical knowledge from the outset.
+For readers with diverse backgrounds entering programs of the Institute and Faculty of Actuaries, the Society of Actuaries, and the CFA Institute, Introduction to Actuarial and Mathematical Methods can provide a consistency of mathematical knowledge from the outset.

 Actuarial and finance students worldwide who need to learn or revisit fundamental applied mathematical tools and techniques